den01-python-programming/exercise-7-3-sorting/README.md

 - Examine the array starting from index 2.
 Swap the following two numbers with each other: the number at index 2, and the smallest number in the array starting from index 2.
 - Etc.

-Implement a class method called `sort` based on the idea above in the class MainProgram.
-It should include a loop that goes through the indices of the array.
+Implement a class method called `sort` based on the idea above in the class  It should include a loop that goes through the indices of the array.
 Certainly the method `index_of_smallest_from` and `swap` will come in handy.
 Additionally, print the contents of the arrya before sorting and after every iteration of the loop to ensure that the algorithm works as you expect it to.

 The definition of the method looks like this: